-When it comes to wage earnings in the U.S., Montana is almost dead last.
+When it comes to wage earnings in the U.S., Montana is on the low end of the list.
 But this issue is not insurmountable.
 If the problem is low wages, then we must focus our efforts on industries that have high wages.
-Here's how we can do this, and why it will work.
+Here’s how we can do this, and why it will work.

 Natural resources (timber, coal, minerals, oil and gas), high-tech, and manufacturing are the top three industries nationally in terms of the highest-paying jobs.
 If we want to raise wages in Montana communities, we must create more jobs in these industries.